Cain (Cyril Edward and Annie Gray) papers

 Music album of Kate C. Carothers includes early southern music.
 List of

 titles available.
 Part of Music Collection.

 Carpenter (James A.) miscellaneous collection

 MSS.
 168. 1800-1958.
-0.33
+0.33 cubic

-Diary, correspondence, clippings, receipts, photographs,
+Diary, correspondence, clippings, receipts, photographs, newspapers,

 postcards, leather wallet, and writing case.
 Among the items are Walter

 Baker's Civil War diary, accounts of the Civil War, genealogical

 information, correspondence and other items concerning Katherine

 for manuscripts for the MSU library.